 Trekking In Bhutan

-Page updated: 19 March 2024
+Page updated: 20 August 2024

 Introduction:

 Trekking in Bhutan can offer crystal clear air and magnificent alpine views.
-However, with climate change also affecting this region we cannot guarantee the weather and you MUST be prepared for all eventualities
+However, with climate change also affecting this region we cannot guarantee the weather and you MUST be prepared for all eventualities.

 Some treks are shorter, and suitable for beginners, while others can be long and challenging, requiring exceptional fitness and preparedness by the trekker.
 It can very quickly become extremely cold, wet and muddy (and don’t forget snow & wind!!).